dope/strawberry/README.md

 # Getting Started

-First download the main [.zip]() and extract to your server and then open up `settings.php` and change the follow
+First download the [master.zip](https://github.com/lifesgood/strawberry/archive/master.zip) and extract to your server and then open up `settings.php` and change the follow

 ```
 /* DATABASE-RELATED VARIABLES */